MehmetMHY/cha/README.md

 ## Vision

-Cha is a simple tool that provides you with access to powerful AI models in your terminal while offering as many useful features as possible without getting too complicated.
-Think of it like Vim versus Emacs, focusing on simplicity rather than becoming its own ecosystem/environment.
+Cha is a simple, lightweight CLI tool that provides access to powerful AI models directly from the terminal.
+Think of it like Vim versus Emacs: Cha focuses on simplicity and versatility, delivering essential functionality without overwhelming complexity.
+It's designed to fit seamlessly into your workflow, helping to reduce the need for developers to leave their terminals, making AI access and general knowledge querying straightforward and efficient.

 ## Getting Started